gretarmark/gretarmark.github.io/_posts/2023-12-02-ImageAnalysis_BLOB.md

 BLOB Analysis serves as the foundation for more advanced methods in feature detection, forming the basis for artificial intelligence to recognize specific objects such as humans, fruits, animals, and car number plates.
 Further exploration in this field can include topics like:
-* "BLOB Bounding Box".
+* BLOB Bounding Box
-* "Bounding Box Ratio".
+* Bounding Box Ratio
-* "Bounding Circle".
+* Bounding Circle
-* "Convex Hull"
+* Convex Hull
-* "Compactness"
+* Compactness
-* "Center of Mass" for image analysis
+* Center of Mass" for image analysis
-* "Perimeter"
+* Perimeter
-* "Circularity"
+* Circularity
-* "BLOB Classification"
+* BLOB Classification
 * Training Data by learning the best features
 * Feature Selection and Feature Ranges
 * Evaluation of classification
+* Object labelling
+* Object recognition
+* Image segmentation
 * and much more...